anetastankovska/JavaScriptAdvanced/Homeworks/beerApp/README.md

-Created a page that show details about different types of beers BeerApp is a simple page that contains information about different types of beers.
+BeerApp is a simple page that contains information about different types of beers.
-It has three links in the navigation bar and a searc bar
+It has three links in the navigation bar and a search bar
 1. The first link "BeerBar" is the home page where the application greets the user.

 2. The second link "Beers" shows information about all beers.